Leigh Alexander (journalist): Career

-Her writing has appeared in Variety, the Los Angeles Times, Kotaku, Polygon, Vice, Edge, The Guardian, The Atlantic and Time.
+Her writing has appeared in Variety, the Los Angeles Times, Kotaku, Polygon, Vice, Edge, Rock Paper Shotgun, The Guardian, The Atlantic and Time.
 She also produces a video series called "Lo-Fi Let's Play", in which she plays and comments on adventure games from the 1980s.
+Discussing design influences, Alexander has described tarot as a narrative design system, saying, "Tarot and narrative design are practically the same thing."